New Zealand Space Scholarship

 • Recipients who take up this scholarship but do not complete their applicable tertiary qualification may be required to pay back the full value of the scholarship received.

-• Internships are intended to be undertaken in person at the NASA facility.
+• Internships are intended to be undertaken in person at NASA’s Ames Research Center or the Jet Propulsion Laboratory facilities.
 However, candidates should be aware that public health conditions, the availability of consular services and travel, as well as U.S. institutional operating status and policies, may affect their ability to travel to the U.S. and participate in the internship.

 Learn more about past NASA intern experiences